Enroll Now Price Calculator

 Leonid Litra | Moldova

-Leonid Litra | Moldova Political scientist, a senior research fellow at the Institute of World Policy in Kiev and an associated expert of the Institute for Development and Social Initiatives "Viitorul" (IDIS) in Chisinau.
+Leonid Litra | Moldova Political scientist, a senior research fellow at the Institute of World Policy in Kyiv and an associated expert of the Institute for Development and Social Initiatives "Viitorul" (IDIS) in Chisinau.
 He has previously worked as deputy director of IDIS in Moldova (2010-2012) and programme coordinator at European Movement of Moldova (2008-2009).
 His main areas of interests include EU-Moldova and EU-Ukraine relations, visa liberalisation and Schengen related processes, Eastern Partnership and conflict settlement.

 Nika Chkhartishvili | Georgia